There are many aspects of alpaca that differentiate it from other animals and its luxurious fiber from other fibers.

 Alpaca naturally is also odor resistant.
 This is a fun aspect of wearing alpaca socks!
 Put them to the multi-day-no-wash-test!
 Let us know how long you went! :)

 Alpaca is more hypoallergenic.
-People who cannot wear wool often can alpaca with no allergic or "prickle" reaction or feel.
+People who cannot wear wool often can wear alpaca with no allergic reactions or "prickle" reaction or feeling.

-The smooth quality of the scales on alpaca fiber make alpaca garments more resistant to pilling (those little fuzzballs that form on wool clothing).
+The smooth quality of alpaca fiber make alpaca garments more resistant to pilling (those little fuzzballs that form on wool clothing).

 Alpaca is more resistant to wrinkling, shrinking or felting than cashmere.
-With good care, alpaca garments can and have lasted a lifetime, perhaps becoming a family heirloom!
+With good care, alpaca garments can last a lifetime, perhaps becoming a family heirloom!

 Processing yields for alpaca is as high as 95% with alpaca which can be twice as high as sheep wool.